airr-community/common-repo-wg/recommendations.md

 ----------------------------------------------------------------------------------

-**Next Step 1**: The AIRR CRWG should work collaboratively with the other Working Groups to finalize these recommendations and the recommendations from the other Working Groups so that all recommendations may be approved by the AIRR community, through a new association or a poll of attendees of community meetings.
-Specifically, collaborative efforts with other Working Groups should focus on:
+**Next Step 1**: The AIRR CRWG should work collaboratively with the other Working Groups to advance development of:

-1. development of customized metadata for AIRR sequencing data in the SRA;
+1. customized metadata for submission of AIRR sequencing data to the SRA,
-2. development of standardized data elements with computable specifications, queries to be supported by the distributed repositories, and a standardized data submission process and associated submission formats; and
+2. standardized queries to be supported by the distributed repositories,
+3. data elements with computable specifications,
+4. a standardized data submission process and associated submission formats, and
-3. development of more detailed specifications for recommended technologies for implementation.
+3. more detailed specifications for recommended technologies for repository implementation.

 **Next Step 2**: The AIRR Community/Association will need to work with repositories to establish an accreditation system for compliant repositories.